pjd-code/CH388_GWAS/README.md

 The journal article that goes with todays study is located at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6481311/

-The "fastman" github page is located at: https://github.com/kaustubhad/fastman
+The "fastman" GitHub page is located at: https://github.com/kaustubhad/fastman

 1) What does this command do?
 Provide a comment you could use to remember the details in the future.